 –Rubens, Return of the Prodigal

-Now, if forgiving were a commandment only that enjoins us to obey, we might rightly chafe under it; but it is more than a commandment—it is a person, “it is the Lord”—the same Lord who taught (ah, the parables of Luke!) that God’s joy increases when the lost are found and sinners are restored; the same Lord who embodied his teaching in his person and practice, a practice of mercy that included us.
-And because we love him gratefully for the mercy we have known, it is to this Lord we respond in obedience when we set out on the path of pardon to benefit our enemies, as he did his, and to seek their good.
+Now, if forgiving were a commandment that enjoins us only to obey, we might rightly chafe under it; but it is more than a commandment—it is a person, “it is the Lord”—the same Lord who taught (ah, the parables of Luke!) that God’s joy increases when the lost are found and sinners are restored; the same Lord who embodied his teaching in his person and practice, a practice of mercy that included us.
+And because we love him gratefully for the mercy we have known, it is to this Lord and no other that we respond in obedience when we set out on the path of pardon to benefit our enemies, as he did his, and to seek their good.

 We forgive because Jesus, whom we love, commanded it.
 We forgive as he did also because we know from our own experience of being forgiven that it is good to be forgiven.
 We want offenders and enemies and persecutors to know what we have known.
 To love someone who does not love us or who has caused us harm and grief is something we do for that other, not for ourselves.
 It’s her peace we are after, not our own.